Mineman130Dev/JoltNotes/README.md

-# JoltNotes Lite
+# JoltNotes

-**Simple, minimalist note-taking for macOS**
+**Simple, minimalist note-taking for macOS and Windows**

-## About JoltNotes Lite
+## About JoltNotes

-JoltNotes Lite is an ultra-minimalist note-taking application designed for simplicity.
-It features a single textbox that fills the entire window, allowing you to focus solely on your thoughts.
-With automatic saving on each keystroke and instant loading when you launch the app, JoltNotes Lite eliminates distractions and gets out of your way.
+### JoltNotes is an ultra-minimalist note-taking application designed for simplicity and instant access to your thoughts.

+- It features a single textbox that fills nearly the entire window, keeping your focus solely on your content.

+- Automatic saving activates after just one second of inactivity, ensuring your work is always safe.

+- Your notes load instantly when you launch the app, seamlessly picking up where you left off.

+- The toolbar above the textbox allows you to easily format your text with bold, italic, underline, and ~~strikethrough~~ styles.

+- Condense your headings with the "H" dropdown button on the toolbar, offering H1, H2, and H3 options.

+- Personalize your experience by choosing from a vibrant array of themes accessible via the ⚙️ (Settings) icon.
+Themes include "Dark Mode," "Light Mode," "Terminal Amber," "Pretty Pink," and "Red Velvet."

+- Apple Silicon Exclusive: On M1, M2, and newer Apple Silicon Macs, a special "Silicon" theme is automatically applied, reflecting the chip's distinctive aesthetic.

+- A compact "Mini Jolt" window provides a stripped-down, always-on-top view for quick notes without cluttering your main workspace.

+JoltNotes eliminates distractions and gets out of your way, letting you focus on what truly matters: **your thoughts**.

 ## Key Features